Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Localization properties

 So far, we have only looked at quantities averaged over the entire eigenspectrum.
 To better understand how the Hamiltonian \eqref{eq:H} is affected by the RLT, we show in Fig.~\ref{fig:spectrum vs Delta1} its corresponding eigenspectrum as a function of the quasiperiodic modulation $\Delta_1$, and present in a color code the NPR for each eigenstate $n$ of the system.
 A red (blue) color indicates localized (extended) states, while other colors denote states with an intermediate value of the participation ratio.
 In the upper panel, we show the ordered eigenfrequencies in units of the bare emitter frequency, $\omega_n/\omega_0$, while in the lower panel we represent the normalized eigenstate index $n/2\mathcal{N}$.

 A clear asymmetry is visible between the two energy bands of the spectrum.
 It originates from the all-to-all dipolar coupling between the emitters which breaks the chiral symmetry in the Hamiltonian \eqref{eq:H}.
 For the longitudinally polarized dipoles we consider in this work, the all-to-all coupling induces a low-energy band with a larger bandwidth than that of the high-frequency one \cite{Downing2018}.
 When increasing the modulation $\Delta_1$, we observe in Fig.~\ref{fig:spectrum vs Delta1} the characteristic formation of minibands in quasiperiodic systems.
 Moreover, from the bandwidth asymmetry between the two energy bands, the high-energy one enters in a localized phase sooner than the low-energy one.
 Interestingly, the RLT is observed only for eigenstates belonging to the upper edge of the low-energy band ($0.4 \lesssim n/2\mathcal{N} \lesssim 0.5$), and arises once such upper edge breaks into the bandgap.
 As visible in the lower panel of Fig.~\ref{fig:spectrum vs Delta1}, around $\unit[10]{\%}$ of the eigenstates of the system undergo an RLT.
+An additional study including finite size scaling and multifractal analysis presented in Appendix \ref{sec:app:Multifractal analysis} demonstrates the critical nature of this portion of the eigenspectrum in the second intermediate phase.

+We note that when considering only nearest-neighbor couplings, as discussed in Appendix~\ref{sec:app:Nearest-neighbor}, the bandstructure recovers its mirror symmetry around $\omega_0$.
+This implies that in this case the RLT is observed for eigenstates belonging to both the upper and lower bands.
+The all-to-all dipolar coupling, by breaking the chiral symmetry of the Hamiltonian, halves the fraction of the eigenspectrum entering in a second intermediate phase and is hence clearly detrimental to the RLT, in agreement with the results of Ref.~\cite{Wang2023} on next-to-nearest neighbor couplings.

-We note that for the longitudinally polarized dipoles which we consider in this work, the low-energy band is bright in the sense that it couples to the vacuum electromagnetic field, while the high-frequency one is dark \cite{Downing2018}.
+For the longitudinally polarized dipoles which we consider in this work, the low-energy band is bright in the sense that it couples to the vacuum electromagnetic field, while the high-frequency one is dark \cite{Downing2018}.
 Moreover, we verified that the very same physics appears when considering transversally polarized dipoles, except that the eigenstates undergoing the RLT now belong to the high-energy band, which, for transverse dipoles, is again the bright one.
-A study of the possible interplay between the RLT and its coupling to electromagnetic modes is however left for future studies.